Evidence Synthesis Ireland

 Providing evidence for practice and policy

-Evidence Synthesis Ireland, Cochrane Ireland and the HRB Trials Methodology Research Network have refocused their collective resources on prioritised COVID-19 activities to support healthcare policy and practice decision making in Ireland and beyond.
-The group, called the Emergency Evidence Response Service, is working in collaboration with the NUI Galway Library and colleagues throughout the University (including the Health Behaviour Change Research Group) and broader research community, and are working quickly and flexibly on prioritised questions from the World Health Organisation (WHO), Cochrane, Campbell UK & Ireland, governments, EPPI-Centre (London), the Centre for Evidence Based Medicine (CEBM, Oxford) and others.
+During the pandemic, Evidence Synthesis Ireland, Cochrane Ireland and the HRB Trials Methodology Research Network refocused their collective resources on prioritised activities to support healthcare policy and practice decision-making for COVID-19 in Ireland and beyond.
+The group, called the Emergency Evidence Response Service, worked in collaboration with the University of Galway Library and colleagues throughout the University and broader research community.
+We worked quickly and flexibly on prioritised questions from the World Health Organisation (WHO), Cochrane, Campbell UK & Ireland, governments, EPPI-Centre (London), the Centre for Evidence Based Medicine (CEBM, Oxford) and others.

 This work was made possible by support from our funders: the Health Research Board and the Health and Social Care, Research and Development (HSC R&D) Division of the Public Health Agency in Northern Ireland.

-EERS members are Claire Beecher, Linda Biesty, Nikita Burke, Dympna Casey, Tom Conway, Yvonne Conway, Hannah Delaney, Declan Devane, Elaine Finucane, Sandra Galvin, Vivienne Hanrahan, Catherine Houghton, Fionnuala Jordan, Ciara Keenan, Chris Noone, Jenny Mc Sharry, Eimear Morrissey, Mike Smalle, Valerie Smith, Elaine Toomey, Fiona Quirke
+EERS members: Claire Beecher, Linda Biesty, Nikita Burke, Dympna Casey, Tom Conway, Yvonne Conway, Hannah Delaney, Declan Devane, Elaine Finucane, Sandra Galvin, Vivienne Hanrahan, Catherine Houghton, Fionnuala Jordan, Ciara Keenan, Chris Noone, Jenny Mc Sharry, Eimear Morrissey, Mike Smalle, Valerie Smith, Elaine Toomey, Fiona Quirke

-We recruited and placed a Research Fellow, Dr Barbara Whelan (0.8 FTE), who will be providing research support to the Rapid Testing Expert Advisory Group.
+We placed a Research Fellow, Dr Barbara Whelan, who provided research support to the Rapid Testing Expert Advisory Group.

-We are also supporting a researcher (0.2 FTE) from the Economic and Social Research Institute to work on the following synthesis question:
+We supported a researcher from the Economic and Social Research Institute to work on the following synthesis question:

 • What are the perceived impacts of onward transmission associated with common activities

-• A Cochrane network meta-analysis on pharmacologic treatments for COVID-19 for hospitalized patients with COVID-NMA
+• Cochrane network meta-analysis on pharmacologic treatments for COVID-19 for hospitalized patients with COVID-NMA

-We have also commissioned three rapid, living systematic reviews for the Expert Group, which will be carried out by colleagues in Canada.
+We commissioned three rapid, living systematic reviews for the Expert Group, completed by colleagues in Canada.

 Cochrane Ireland is a co-convenor of the Cochrane Rapid Reviews Methods Group.
 Read more here

-Garritty…Devane…et al, Rapid review methods guidance aids in Cochrane’s quick response to the COVID-19 crisis.
-Read here
+Rapid review methods guidance aids in Cochrane’s quick response to the COVID-19 crisis (Garritty et al, Dec 2020) Read here

-Boutron…Devane.. et al, COVID-NMA: a collaborative COVID-19 living evidence project.
+COVID-NMA: a collaborative COVID-19 living evidence project (Boutron et al, Dec 2020).
 Read here

-Devane, mini-commentary: Minimising duplicate reports in estimating COVID-19 impact (July 2020)
+Minimising duplicate reports in estimating COVID-19 impact (July 2020).
+Devane, mini-commentary

-Gillies…Keenan, Conway… et al, Strategies to improve retention in randomised trials – Cochrane Library (March 2021)
+Strategies to improve retention in randomised trials – Cochrane Library (Gillies et al, March 2021)

-Fast-tracked prioritised update of a Cochrane review on PPE (Verbeek et al)
+Fast-tracked prioritised update of a Cochrane review on PPE (Verbeek et al, 2020)

 Series of rapid reviews on PPE for the Centre for Evidence Based Medicine in Oxford

-Ghosn…Devane…Boutron et al, Cochrane review – Interleukin‐6 blocking agents for treating COVID‐19: a living systematic review (March 2021)
+Interleukin‐6 blocking agents for treating COVID‐19: a living systematic review (Ghosn et al, Cochrane, March 2021)

-Smith V et al, Cochrane Scoping Review, Care bundles for improving outcomes in patients with COVID‐19 or related conditions in intensive care – a rapid scoping review
+Care bundles for improving outcomes in patients with COVID‐19 or related conditions in intensive care – a rapid scoping review (Smith et al, Cochrane)

 • This review adds evidence for 1 of 7 new key clinical questions in the WHO’s COVID-19 Clinical Management interim guidance intended for clinicians caring for COVID-19 patients during all phases of their disease (https://www.who.int/publications/i/item/clinical-management-of-covid-19)